tornoz/nevenoe-bot/README.md

 !difazi [sentence]

-corrects the breton sentence from languagetool API
+corrects the breton sentence from languagetool API.
+This can also be triggered by using the reaction emoji "bot_difazian" on a message.

 !troer [sentence]

-cTranslates the breton sentences using the termofis translator
+Translates the breton sentences using the termofis translator.
+This can also be triggered by using the reaction emoji "bot_trein" on a message.

 Installation
 ============